marcglasberg/kiss-for-react/README.md

 ## What is it?

-An optimized, unofficial version of Redux, written from the ground up, created by [Marcelo Glasberg](https://github.com/marcglasberg), launched in July 2024.
+Kiss is a state management package for React, created by [Marcelo Glasberg](https://github.com/marcglasberg), and launched in May 2025.

 While new for React, it's a **mature solution** as it's been available for Flutter with the name [Async Redux](https://pub.dev/packages/async_redux) for years